alexeygrigorev/alexeygrigorev.github.io/cv.md

 <strong>Projects:</strong>

-- Terms suggestion for a given topic
+- Suggesting terms to use given a topic
 - Optimization of a web site link structure
 - Compound term extraction